You’ll probably have to zoom in on these images, but do any of the drug labels on my IV pole look familiar to you?

 When nebs and steroids don’t work, these drugs can be life savers for those in the trawls of a severe asthma exacerbation.

 But even when used as indicated, these drugs carry a lot of side effect.
 Some of them, especially Ketamine, can cause mental issues when they wear off, such as hallucinations and feelings of detachment from reality.
 Basically, they can make you feel high or stoned, but not necessarily in a pleasant way.
-These drugs can also affect your blood pressure, so their usually only given in a closely monitored environment such as an ICU.
+These drugs can also affect your blood pressure, so they’re usually only given in a closely monitored environment such as an ICU.

 During this particular hospitalization where I had to be intubated twice because of tiring out after the first extubation, I was doing remarkably well doing well until the 2 days later when suddenly out of the blue I started hallucinating, got paranoid and pretty much lost touch with reality for about 6 hours.